chrissmartin/hass-panasonic-miraie/README.md

 1. In the Home Assistant UI, go to "Configuration" -> "Integrations".
 2. Click the "+" button to add a new integration.
-3. Search for "Panasonic MirAI.e" and select it.
+3. Search for "Panasonic MirAIe" and select it.
-4. Enter your MirAI.e account credentials (user ID/email and password).
+4. Enter your MirAIe account credentials (user ID/email and password).
-5. The integration will automatically discover and add your MirAI.e devices.
+5. The integration will automatically discover and add your MirAIe devices.

 ## Usage

-After configuration, your Panasonic MirAI.e devices will appear as climate entities in Home Assistant.
+After configuration, your Panasonic MirAIe devices will appear as climate entities in Home Assistant.
 You can control them through the Home Assistant UI, Lovelace cards, or include them in automations and scripts.

 ### Climate Entity Attributes

-Each MirAI.e device will have the following attributes:
+Each MirAIe device will have the following attributes:

 - `current_temperature`: The current room temperature
 - `target_temperature`: The set target temperature